dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 ### Scenario:

 The director was pleased with your past project, but she says that a friend of hers, who is involved in a similar project used "sessions and cookies" to secure and personalize the website for each user.
-She asks **you and your partner(s)** to
+She asks you (and up to two partners) to

 1) add a shopping cart feature to the website so that users can shop at their leisure,
 2) enable arbitrary navigation of multiple product pages,